Konfuz/any_color/README.md

 hardware-coloring.
 It does work for nodes that have been colored by unifieddyes though the airbrush does some magic node-switching and paramtype2 setting so it may not work before the first use of the airbrush._

+**Hint:** If you only want a part of your texture colored do make a copy of the texture, replace the part you want colored with alpha and use the new texture as an overlay (with `overlay_tiles`) same way you did for the base-texture.